 Filing a motion and providing notice to the other party can create a date for retroactive modification.

-When you have a need to modify your child support order and the other party refuses, you can file a motion to modify child support and provide notice to the other party.
+When you need to modify your child support order and the other party refuses, you can file a motion to modify child support and provide notice to the other party.
 This date becomes the first date that child support can be modified.
-This means that the court can retroactively modify the child support order back to the date the motion was filed, and notice was provided to the other party.
-Therefore, whenever there is a change in your circumstances that warrants a child support modification, you need to file a motion as soon as possible to preserve the date for retroactive modification.
+This means that the court can retroactively modify the child support order to the date the motion was filed, and notice was provided to the other party.
+Therefore, whenever a change in your circumstances warrants a child support modification, you need to file a motion as soon as possible to preserve the date for retroactive modification.

 Child support runs into the future.

 A child support order runs into the future, but it is set on current factors.
 Your current situation will be used when determining a child support order amount.
 Your current income; ability to work or work more hours if unemployed or underemployed; any childcare expenses; any medical insurance premiums paid, filing status on tax returns, and the number of overnights exercised are all considered.
 However, life is never static, and neither should your child support order remain static.
 If there is a change in your circumstances, such as the number of overnights or your employment changes, it is time to consult with an attorney to determine if you need to seek a modification.
 If childcare ends or medical insurance is no longer paid, those amounts should be dropped from the child support calculations and the revised order.

 Child support is for the support of your children.

 Remember, child support is paid to help support your children.
 Your refusal to pay your child support impacts your children’s lives.
 If you have difficulty paying your child’s support, be upfront with the other parent.
 Open communication with the other parent may make requesting a support modification more uncomplicated.

 If you need to modify your child support order, contact us today to learn about the different packages available to assist you.
 And visit our YouTube channel for more information on co-parenting, communication, and more.